-Our Analytics suite of products, including our Fixed Income, Equity and Multi-Asset Class (MAC) risk, attribution and performance offerings, continues to be well received within our client base and was a source of revenue growth during the first six months of fiscal 2016.
-Our recent Analytics roadshows in all three regions gave over 150 clients a first look at the next generation of our portfolio analytics suite.
-These products are core to our buy-side clients and continue to drive the largest piece of our business.
-The number of clients and users subscribing our Analytics continued to grow as this suite is comprehensive and includes highly desired applications for portfolio attribution, risk, quantitative analysis, portfolio publishing and returns based, style analysis.
+We continue to see demand for our Multi-Asset Class (MAC) Analytics suite which includes solutions for Risk, Performance Attribution, Return Analytics, Publishing, Quant and Portfolio Services.
+These products are core to our buy-side clients and continue to drive the largest segment of our business.
+A key driver of this demand is the ongoing convergence towards multi-asset class investment strategies as clients pursue yield in a low rate environment.
 Clients continue to find value in our ability to serve as a single solution for their analytics, risk and publishing needs, over a variety of asset classes, which enables them to analyze securities and portfolios based on a variety of asset classes.

-Accelerated Growth in Content & Technology Solutions
+Robust Growth in Content & Technology Solutions

-Our Content & Technology Solutions ("CTS") suite of products, which provides solutions for our clients outside our terminal business, was a significant growth driver during the first half of fiscal 2016.
-In particular, purchases from our core Investment Management business contributed to the increase during the just completed quarter.
+Our CTS suite of products, which provides solutions for our clients outside our terminal business, was a significant growth driver during the third quarter of fiscal 2016.
+There is an increased awareness of our CTS capabilities and data solutions to power workflows for the front and middle office.
 We have seen success in licensing proprietary FactSet data as our global content sales team pursues expanding the distribution of our content.
 This type of data is licensed in feed form and includes Fundamentals, Estimates, Transcripts and Ownership, among other offerings.
-Data feeds are consumed by a wide range of clients, including existing large FactSet clients and some outside of our core client base that do not manage money or provide sell-side services.
+The CTS suite includes a growing number of standardized data feeds that complement and mirror the data in the FactSet workstation.